NeuroTechX/ntx_slack_archive/random.md

  >Sorry guys, does anyone knows opensourced control-bases application for openBCI (games, or anything else?)
 I found <http://openbci.com/community/openbci-game-aya/> but there no sources availible.
 Thanks!

+6/25/2017 5:00 PM

+ **manonb** :

+ >urish: Good luck!
+I heard it can make the toolmore accurate